kornysietsma/indent-sniffer/README.md

 ## TODO

-### Bad indents

-Currently bad indents, i.e. lines that aren't a multiple of the indent size, are ignored.
-However in some mad languages, such as clojure, some lines are indented to "look good" so you get a lot of lines with a strange indent, such as
-`(#{:foo
-    :bar
-    :baz})`

-Here, maybe the odd-numbered lines such as :bar and :baz should count as the nearest even indent?
-Possibly not for the initial guess-the-indent game, but maybe when finding indent patterns, and building the indent array for gui visualization!

-So: split into "find the best indent" and then "use the best indent".

-Indenting with spaces still needs to treat tabs arbitrarily - maybe a tab is 8 characters?
-Indenting with tabs can probably ignore spaces?
-Or make a space 1/4 of a tab

 ### Deal with relative filenames and globbing

 Maybe rather than globbing we should take a directory and a set of extensions?